Transcendental Meditation - My Experience

 Easy to Fit into your Routine...

 I learned TM when Maharishi was still regularly giving lectures.
-He always emphasized that TM was a "householder's meditation", designed to be fitted into a busy life.
-So don't let anyone tell you TM "won't work" if you meditate in a noisy environment, it's not true!
+He always called TM a "householder's meditation", designed to be fitted into a busy life.

 While I was practising "ordinary" TM, I was happy to recommend it to anyone.
 I was leading a more confident, stress-free, happy life because of it.
 Yes, learning was expensive - but in return, I had lifetime support and access to (free) weekly or monthly get-togethers and lectures.